-Benefit Period: The specified period of time during which charges for benefits must be incurred to be eligible for payment by Capital.
-A charge for benefits is incurred on the date the service or supply was provided to a member.
-However, the benefit period does not include any part of a calendar year during which a person has no coverage under the group contract, or any part of a year before the date of this Certificate of Coverage or similar provision(s) takes effect.
+Benefit Period: The specified period of time during which charges for benefits must be incurred to be eligible for payment by us.
+A charge for benefits is incurred on the date you received the service or supply.
+The benefit period does not include any part of a year during which you have no coverage under the group contract, or any part of a year before the date of this Benefits Booklet or a similar provision takes effect.
 The benefit period for this coverage is the calendar year.

 Benefit Period Maximum: The limit of coverage for a benefit(s) under the group contract within a benefit period.
 Such limits may be in the form of visits, days, or dollars.
-Benefit period maximums are described in the Summary of Cost-Sharing and Benefits section of this Certificate of Coverage.
+Benefit period maximums are described in the Summary of Cost Sharing and Benefits section.

-Benefits: Those medically necessary health care services, supplies, equipment and facilities charges covered under, and in accordance with, this coverage.
+Benefits: Those medically necessary healthcare services, supplies, equipment and facilities charges covered under, and in accordance with, this coverage.